-This intervention involves organized, community-led initiatives.
-Neighborhood action can involve activities such as routinely forwarding tips to police, conducting citizen patrols, operating citizen-led blogs, or launching billboard campaigns.
+This class of initiative involves organized, community-led action, such as routinely and systematically forwarding tips to police, conducting citizen patrols, operating citizen-led blogs or websites, or launching billboard campaigns.
 Some neighborhood organizations participate in “community impact panels” or make presentations at john schools.
-We know of 125 U.S. cities and counties that have engaged in some form of neighborhood-led action focused on combating demand for commercial sex.
+We know of more than 200 U.S. cities and counties that have engaged in some form of neighborhood-led action focused on combating demand for commercial sex.

 To learn more about these types of community-led interventions, access the resources provided below.